Latest News

 Help us research paediatric sleep-disordered breathing

-You are invited to be a part of groundbreaking research aimed at improving child health and well-being.
+You are invited to be a part of our new research project aimed at improving child health and well-being.
 Sleep-disordered breathing (SDB) in children, often unnoticed by parents, can have significant implications for their growth and development.
 Dentists can play a role in SDB recognition and screening, and we need your participation to further this vital research.

 About the research